Choosing a counsellor when dealing with issues of abuse

 If you are an adult in an abusive relationship

-If and when you’re ready, you may wish to explore what made you vulnerable to entering into an abusive relationship in the first place, but this should be done in a way that does not hold you accountable for the abuse.
+As and when you’re ready, it may be fruitful to explore what made you vulnerable to entering into an abusive relationship in the first place.
+This certainly doesn’t mean that you asked for it, deserved it or created it, but is simply to help you avoid similar relationships in the future.

 Should I stay or should I go?

-If this is something you’re thinking about, I deeply feel that it is a decision only you can make.
-Sometimes, there will be choices about different levels of contact that you can work towards, or contact with different boundaries, but sometimes it truly will be as black and white as stay or go.
+Often this is presented as a binary choice.
+However, for some there will be choices about different levels of contact that can be worked towards, or contact with different boundaries.
+Equally, for others it truly will be as black and white as stay or go.

 That doesn't mean that your therapist won't have their opinions, but therapy should be a 'safe-enough' environment for you to explore all your options and to take the time that you need to make that choice.